 Knowing how to self-pleasure makes a huge difference in intercourse.
 Instead of relying on a man to figure out what buttons to push (they usually have no idea), take charge and learn what works for you.
 The more comfortable you get with your anatomy, the more confident you can feel with someone else providing pleasure.

-If you need some help to reach self-pleasure, I suggest The Perfect Match flexible rabbit vibrator on Amazon.
-This toy doesn’t require batteries, has a silent motor and has several power speeds to experiment with.
+If you need help to reach self-pleasure, I suggest this Rabbit Vibrator on Amazon.
+The toy doesn’t require batteries, has a silent motor and several power speeds to experiment with.
 Before my first vibrator, I struggled to climax in bed.
 And when I say struggle, I mean I wasn’t able to orgasm.
 A rabbit is my personal preference but you may want to browse Amazon for other shapes: Bullet, egg, wand etc.

 I put a guide together on Female Orgasm tips if you’d like more info on climaxing.

 On an episode of the Closeness podcast, host Tari talked about masturbation during intercourse and how it conveys amazing rapture.
 The idea that your partner is so remarkable at sex, you can’t help but to touch yourself.
 Even putting a finger on your vagina can be enough to show how much you’re liking the experience.